Small Blue Gascony Hound

 Unique facts and fascinating details

-- The 'blue' color is actually a result of black patches on a white background, creating a ticking effect.
+- The 'blue' color is actually a result of black patches on a white coat, creating a mottled or 'ticked' effect.

-- They are highly social and generally thrive in the company of other dogs.
+- They are exceptionally pack-oriented and generally thrive when kept with other dogs.

 Frequently Asked Questions